What Every Social Security Disability Applicant Needs To Know About Cardiac Arrhythmia

 Cardiac arrhythmia is a term for abnormal electrical activity of your heart which is diagnosed based on a physical examination and electric diagnostic studies.

-Your doctor will diagnose cardiac arrhythmia by feeling for your pulses or listening to your heart through a stethoscope.
+Your doctor will diagnose cardiac arrhythmia by feeling for your pulse or listening to your heart through a stethoscope.
 The easiest diagnostic test isn’t electrocardiogram (EKG) to detect arrhythmias that can happen throughout the day and night.

 How Does the Social Security Administration View Cardiac Arrhythmia Claims?